Children of Bodom: Bodom After Midnight and death of Alexi Laiho (2020–2021)

-In 2020, Laiho decided to carry on with Freyberg in their new band Bodom After Midnight.
-Joining them were bassist Mitja Toivonen (ex-Santa Cruz), drummer Waltteri Väyrynen (Paradise Lost) and touring keyboardist Lauri Salomaa.
+In 2020, Laiho carried on with Freyberg in their new band, Bodom After Midnight.
+Bassist Mitja Toivonen (ex-Santa Cruz), drummer Waltteri Väyrynen (Paradise Lost) and touring keyboardist Lauri Salomaa joined them.
 The band made a live debut on 23 October 2020 in Seinäjoki, Finland with two more shows at Tavastia in Helsinki, Finland, where the band played an hour-long set of Children of Bodom songs.

-On 4 January 2021, it was announced that Alexi Laiho had died in late December 2020 from health complications at the age of 41.
-Bodom After Midnight was in the process of working on its full-length debut album, and before his death, recorded three songs and shot a music video, which were announced to be released posthumously.
-On 10 February, the band announced the release of an EP titled Paint the Sky with Blood, which was released on 23 April 2021.
-The 3-song EP features the final recordings by Laiho, consisting of two original songs and a Dissection cover.
+On 4 January 2021, it was announced that Laiho had died in late December 2020 from health complications at the age of 41.
+Bodom After Midnight was working on its full-length debut album, and before his death, recorded three songs and shot a music video, which were announced to be released posthumously.
+On 10 February, the band announced the release of the EP Paint the Sky with Blood, released on 23 April 2021.
+The three-song EP features Laiho's final recordings, consisting of two original songs and a Dissection cover.
 Guitarist Daniel Freyberg stated that there would be no more releases: "There was no more songs written.
 That was all the songs, all the riffs Alexi ever presented us.
 So there's no leftovers."

 In an April 2021 interview with Loudwire, Freyberg stated that Bodom After Midnight would not continue without Laiho: "Unfortunately, Bodom After Midnight as an active band is pretty much going to be buried with Alexi.
 We don't really feel comfortable using the name Bodom without Alexi, because it's so connected to him."

 Their song "Paint the Sky With Blood" was elected by Loudwire as the 8th best metal song of 2021.

-Reunion shows (2025–present)
+Reunion shows and future (2025–present)

 On 28 October 2025, the surviving members of Children of Bodom announced that they were reuniting for a one-off tribute show dedicated to Laiho, titled A Celebration of Music, on 26 February 2026 at the Tavastia Club in Helsinki.
-The show sold out the day after its announcement, resulting in following it up with a second show to be held at the same venue on 27 February.
-In addition to Raatikainen, Seppälä and Wirman, both shows will see the band reunited with rhythm guitarist Alexander Kuoppala, and Samy Elbanna of Lost Society filling in for Laiho on both vocals and guitar.
+The show sold out the day after its announcement, resulting in a second show held at the same venue on 27 February.
+In addition to Raatikainen, Seppälä and Wirman, both shows reunited the band with rhythm guitarist Alexander Kuoppala.
+Samy Elbanna of Lost Society filled in for Laiho on lead guitar and lead vocals.
+Although there were no other dates scheduled with the reunited lineup at the time, Wirman reportedly said on stage during the performance, "Just when I was looking to exit the music business soon and retire...
+It's not gonna happen if this is gonna keep happening."

+On 10 March 2026, the band expressed interest in celebrating the 30th anniversary of their recording history in 2027, stating, "As many of you may know, next year will mark 30 years of Bodom's music.
+May the celebration continue."
+Children of Bodom are scheduled to co-headline the 2027 edition of Tuska Open Air Metal Festival in July of that year.